 Several up front EMS planning tasks (such as gaining top management commitment) were described in the "Plan" stage and should be completed prior to putting these next steps into place.
 This "Do" stage begins the step-by-step action plan for developing these elements of an EMS.
 It describes a logical sequence for planning and implementing EMS elements and explains how this sequence can be important in building an effective EMS.

-The Roadmap for EMS development, page 79 of Environmental Management Systems: An Implementation Guide for Small and Medium Sized Organizations, outlines the steps in the "Do" process in a diagram.
+The Roadmap for EMS development, page 79 of Environmental Management Systems: An Implementation Guide for Small and Medium Sized Organizations, outlines the steps of the "Do" process in a diagram.
 Keep in mind that this is just one way to do the job - you might find other approaches that work just as well.
 Each step of the suggested implementation process flow (and a rationale for its sequence) is discussed below.

 A few hints to keep in mind as you build your EMS: